Student Internship Program Resonators 2023

 More information:

-Hosting organization: Wrocław University of Science and Technology (Wrocław)
+Hosting organization: Warsaw University of Technology

 More information: